semanticpy/owlreadyL/README.rst

 * Bugfixes:
   - Fix World(enable_thread_parallelism = True) (was named enable_gevent)
   - Fix blank nodes in rdflib_store
   - Fix FILTER in SPARQL when the filter was just after a recursive query
+  - Fix recursive query in SPARQL involving variables in their right part

 Links